 - Zhanxian Feidao (斩仙飞刀): The Immortal Slaying Flying Dagger.
-Despite its name, this fearsome weapon was actually a miniature humanoid within a gourd.
+Despite its name, this fearsome weapon was a miniature humanoid within a gourd.
 When invoked, the humanoid emerges to decapitate an enemy within seconds.
-It also captures the souls of targets, thus preventing resurrection.
-One of the most feared artifacts in Investiture of the Gods, this was the weapon that slayed Da Ji i.e. the villainess behind the entire conflict.
+The gourd itself could also capture the souls of slained targets, thus preventing resurrection.
+One of the most feared artifacts in Investiture of the Gods, this was the weapon that slew Da Ji i.e. the villainess behind the entire conflict.
 (I)

 - Zhinan Che (指南车): The South-Pointing Chariot.
-Also known as the Compass Chariot, this vehicle was supposedly created by legendary Chinese emperor Huang Di for the purpose of guiding his troops through the magical fogs spewed by his mortal enemy, Chi You.
+Also known as the Compass Chariot, this vehicle was supposedly created by legendary Chinese emperor Huang Di.
+Its main purpose was to guide Huang Di’s troops through the magical fogs spewed by his mortal enemy, Chi You.

 - Zijin Hong Hulu (紫金红葫芦): The Purple-Gold Red Gourd.
 One of several legendary artifacts wielded by the Silver Horn Demon, and originally the elixir container of Laozi, the gourd could instantly capture a living being.
 It also possesses the ability to reduce a captured enemy to goo.
-The gourd was powerful enough to frustrate even Sun Wukong.
+Like the Jade Suet Bottle, this artifact was deadly enough to frustrate even the mighty Monkey King.
 (J)

 108 Chinese Mythological Gods and Characters to Know About

 Chinese mythological characters, from immortals to deities, to folkloric heroes, to the administrators of the Chinese underworld.